InterLinked1/phreakscript/README.md

 PhreakScript must be run as root, even if Asterisk does not run as root.

+PhreakScript is geared towards Debian-based systems, but pull requests to add support for other Linux distros or BSD are welcome.

 ### Change Log

 Please run ```phreaknet about```